aiml-nu/Confidence-Aware-PS/README.md

 - OpenCV

 ## Training
-Once our synthetic dataset (https://github.com/aiml-nu/Confidence-Aware-PS/tree/main) is downloaded, the model can be trained by running the following commands for the initial and refinement stages, respectively:
+Once our synthetic dataset (TBU) is downloaded, the model can be trained by running the following commands for the initial and refinement stages, respectively:
 ```bash
 python train_initial.py
 ```